 About the Chancellor

-Jeffrey P. Gold, M.D., the University of Nebraska Medical Center’s chancellor since early 2014, added leadership of UNO to his responsibilities on May 8, 2017, and approved by the Board of Regents at its June meeting.
-Dr. Gold succeeds current Chancellor John Christensen, who announced his decision to step down after more than a decade of leadership at UNO.
+Jeffrey P. Gold, M.D., the University of Nebraska Medical Center’s chancellor since early 2014, added leadership to the University of Nebraska Omaha to his responsibilities on May 8, 2017, and approved for this additional role by the Board of Regents at its June meeting.

 Dr. Gold is a nationally recognized leader and tireless advocate for transforming higher education, academic medicine and health care delivery.

-He became the eighth chancellor of the University of Nebraska Medical Center, vice president of the University of Nebraska system and chair of the board of UNMC’s principal clinical care academic health system partner, Nebraska Medicine, in early 2014.
-Chancellor Gold established a Transition Advisory Council and a Transition Advisory Team that included UNO faculty, staff and administrators; UNMC faculty, staff and administrators; UNO Student Regent; and community members who will help ensured a seamless transition of leadership.
-Learn more about Chancellor Gold's UNO transition process.
+Dr. Gold became the eighth chancellor of the University of Nebraska Medical Center, vice president of the University of Nebraska system and chair of the board of UNMC’s principal clinical care academic health system partner, Nebraska Medicine, in early 2014.

-Prior to joining the University of Toledo, Dr. Gold served in academic and clinical leadership roles at the Albert Einstein College of Medicine – Montefiore Medical System as professor, department chair and heart center director and previously at the Weill Cornell College of Medicine – New York Presbyterian Medical Center as professor and division chief of children’s cardiac surgery programs where he was an active academic cardiac surgeon.
-His research has been extramurally supported for decades, including by the NIH, AHA, AMA, NYSDOH and others.
+Before joining the University of Toledo, Dr. Gold served in academic and clinical leadership roles at the Albert Einstein College of Medicine – Montefiore Medical System as professor, department chair and heart center director and previously at the Weill Cornell College of Medicine – New York Presbyterian Medical Center as professor and Division Chief of Children’s Cardiac Surgery programs where he was an active academic cardiac surgeon.
+His research has been extramurally supported for decades by compatible grants, including by the NIH, AHA, AMA, NYSDOH and others.

-He has been married for more than 40 years to a physician and has two adult children, currently residing in New York and San Francisco.
+PersonalDr.
+Gold has been married for more than 40 years to a physician and has two adult children, currently residing in New York and Chicago.